 Stodmarsh and water quality

-Natural England have issued water quality advice which affects planning applications for new homes in large parts of the district.
+In July 2020 Natural England issued water quality advice which affects planning applications for new homes in large parts of the district.

 - Canterbury (Sturry) WWTW